lukesutton/uut/README.md

 # Uut

 Can you write CSS using pure Swift?
-Maybe?
-Let's find out!
+Yes you can.
+Uut is a domain specific language implemented as a pure Swift library.
+Import it into your project, specify your styles and compile to CSS strings.

 ## A Bit of a Taste